Leaderboard

 Showing content with the highest reputation on 02/01/2017 in all areas

-I'm just catching up on this thread and I have a couple thoughts: 1. the students being there does make a difference.
+2. I'm just catching up on this thread and I have a couple thoughts: 1. the students being there does make a difference.
 Is the Red Zone one of the top student sections?
 No but there is a noticeable difference over the holiday break.
 2. No dude cheerleaders yelling into megaphones for me please.
 That whole "kaaaaaaaaay U U!"
 I hear at Jayhawk games makes my skin crawl.
 No one even cheers with them and I find that particularly inefficient.
 3. The cheerleaders do that defense clap clap thing numerous times during the game.
 I often clap along but then i'm always standing and yelling and clapping.
 My section hates me and I don't care. (maybe dudes would help for this but I think if the cheer caught on in the student section it would work just as well) 4.
 I think i had something else but I got distracted by something shiny.
-Maybe it will come back to me later.4 points -
+Maybe it will come back to me later.

-Absolutely NO WAY Miles should be fired after this season, nor will he.
+3. Absolutely NO WAY Miles should be fired after this season, nor will he.
 However, I believe it will be "tournament or bust" next year, as it should be with that talented roster and what will be a (fairly) experienced team, with the shine of the new facilities wearing off one more year and the fan interest (seemingly) losing luster if we don't perform.
-I believe Miles will be back next year - no reason in hell to fire him, even despite my overall disappointment with how this season has gone.3 points
+I believe Miles will be back next year - no reason in hell to fire him, even despite my overall disappointment with how this season has gone.

 2 points